Dat-Pudding/PhotoCalc/README.md

 #### Lore
 - the Unity version is quite ugly, clunky and a PITA to work with, the all-new and improved version is currently WiP
-- the Qt port is discontinued
+- the Qt port is discontinued but for now still available for download

 #### To-Do:
 - get the profile system working (especially the ListView)